iorchard/burrito_docs/source/install/install.rst

 There are sample inventory files.

 * hosts.sample (default):
-    This is a sample file using ceph as the storage backend.
+    This is a sample file using ceph as a storage backend.
 * hosts_powerflex.sample:
-    This is a sample file using powerflex as the storage backend.
+    This is a sample file using powerflex as a storage backend.
 * hosts_powerflex_hci.sample:
     This is a sample file using powerflex HCI (Hyper-Converged Infrastructure).
 * hosts_hitachi.sample:
-    This is a sample file using hitachi as the storage backend.
+    This is a sample file using hitachi as a storage backend.
     But **burrito does not support hitachi storage for online installation.**
+* hosts_primera.sample:
+    This is a sample file using HPE Primera as a storage backend.

 .. warning::
     You need to get the powerflex rpm packages from Dell if you want to install